- Is this a degree program for military officers?

 In addition to regular fall and spring semesters, the program offers courses (though with a more limited selection) in June and July.
 Because the summer session is shorter, the courses meet more frequently and the pace is faster than in regular courses.

-Yes . . . but only for someone with access to the educational facilities at Fort Leavenworth.
-There is no residency requirement for either degree offered in the KSU Security Studies program.
-That is, a degree can be earned without ever moving to Manhattan, Kansas, the home of Kansas State University, as long as you are close to Fort Leavenworth.
+The MA program can be completed through distance learning by video teleconferencing (VTC) after careful planning with an advisor.
+The PhD program is only available for students with access to the educational facilities at either Fort Leavenworth or Manhattan.
+A degree can be earned without ever moving to Manhattan, Kansas, the home of Kansas State University, as long as PhD students are close to Fort Leavenworth.
 Of course, you can be a Manhattan resident as well, and roughly half our students are.
 One of the core courses for the M.A. degree (POLSC or HIST 812 "Foundations of Security Studies") is a web-based course, which can accordingly be taken by anyone anywhere in the world with access to the Internet.
 Military personnel deployed to Iraq or Afghanistan, for example, could conceivably take the course (provided their other duties allow the time for it) before arriving for assignment to the U.S. Army Command and General Staff College or other offices or agencies at Leavenworth.
 All other core courses and most available electives are offered through jointly and simultaneously in Manhattan and Leavenworth through videoconferencing.
 One professor teaches to students in both locations, with the classrooms linked by a VTC hook-up.
 But there is a caveat for Security Studies via distance learning.

 All of the above refers to coursework only.
 A graduate degree program is more than simply the sum of the required credit hours, however, and some of the other elements of a successful degree program must or should take place on campus.
 For example, preliminary exams as well as thesis and dissertation defenses must be conducted on campus.
 But other elements, more difficult to define, often comprise part of a successful graduate degree program, such as interaction with faculty outside of classes, study time in a research university library, informal exchanges with other students, and opportunities to interact with visiting scholars, policymakers, and other speakers.
 No one can specify judge which of these kinds of elements may or may not be critical to the training and development of the scholarly intellect, but often these prove as important as anything that is directly connected to coursework.
 So, while it is certainly not impossible for someone to complete a graduate degree program while located at Leavenworth, one should understand from the outset that there are some valuable resources which cannot be packaged and delivered solely via distance learning.